 Provider Information: Provider: Choose an item.
 Contact Name: Click or tap here to enter text.
 Contact Phone Number: Click or tap here to enter text.
 Contact Email: Click or tap here to enter text.
 Date Notice Submitted to MDE: Click or tap to enter a date.
 Last Date to Enter Program: Click or tap to enter a date.
 Date of Program Closure: Click or tap to enter a date.
-Program Information: ☐ Teacher Education Program: Choose an item. ☐ Ed Leadership/Admin Program: ☐ Other Advanced Program: Choose an item.
+Program Information: Teacher Education Program: Choose an item. ☐ Ed Leadership/Admin Program: ☐ Other Advanced Program: Choose an item.
 Please Identify: Modification Type: Choose an item.
 Licensure Area: Choose an item.
 Endorsement Code: Click or tap here to enter text.
 Program Type: Choose an item.
-Institutional Approval.
-Institutional Approval: Clials or ton to enter a data Date of Departmental Approval Click or tap to enter a date.
-Date of University Council Approval Click or tap to enter a date.
+Institutional Approval: Date of Final University Approval Click or tap to enter a date.
 Date of Institutions of Higher Learning (IHL) Approval (Public EPPs only) Click or tap to enter a date.